History of Low Carb Diets

 Salad photo

 However, weight related issues have been experienced when the societies became richer.
 By this time, the doctors have discovered the benefits of following a low carb diet plan especially when it comes to preventing certain diseases and health conditions.
-On the 19th century, diabetics were advised to limit eating carbohydrates rich foods such as sugar, potatoes and bread.
+In the 19th century, diabetics were advised to limit eating carbohydrates rich foods such as sugar, potatoes and bread.

 This entry was posted in Health.